Square Terminal Troubleshooting

 Tap/contactless payments aren’t recognised

-- If you have Default to Customer Checkout enabled, confirm that you’ve pressed the “Confirm and Pay” button to activate the customer display to accept contactless cards/phones.
+If you have Default to Customer Checkout enabled, confirm that you’ve pressed the ‘Confirm and Pay’ button to activate the customer display to accept contactless cards or devices.
 When your Square Terminal is ready to accept payments, you’ll see Tap, Insert or Swipe on your screen.

-- If magstripe and contactless payments still work, the chip may be damaged.
+If swipe/magnetic stripe cards and contactless payments still work, the card chip may be damaged.
 In this case, ask your customer to present a different form of payment.

-- It is also possible that, if magstripe cards and contactless payments still work, something may have damaged the chip card slot.
+It’s also possible that, if swipe/magnetic stripe cards and contactless payments still work, something may have damaged the chip card slot.
 If you think this is the case, contact Square Support.

 Reset your Terminal

 On rare occasions, you may need to perform a factory reset.
-Don’t worry: resetting your device will not erase important account information like items, transaction histories, customer lists or employee permissions.
-It will all be there when you sign back in.
+Don’t worry – resetting your device will not erase important account information like items, transaction histories, customer lists or team permissions.
+It’ll all be there when you sign back in.

-- Account login information (email and password) or device code.
+Square login information (email address and password) or device code.

-- Accessory settings: printer stations, drawers and any other accessories.
-Recommendation is to take a picture of the configuration of each connected accessory.
+Accessory settings: printer stations, drawers and any other accessories.
+A recommendation is to take a picture of the configuration of each connected accessory.

 To reset your Square Terminal:

-- Sign back in with your email and password or device code.
+Sign back in with your email address and password or device code.

-- Add accessories such as cash drawers, printers, scanners or scales.
+Add accessories such as cash drawers, printers or barcode scanners.
 Learn more about connecting compatible hardware to Square Terminal.

-If you enforce restrictions on what protocols and ports that devices on your network can access, Square devices require the following protocols and their corresponding ports to be allowed through your firewall:
+If you enforce restrictions on which protocols and ports that devices on your network can access, Square devices require the following protocols and their corresponding ports to be allowed through your firewall:

-If you enforce restrictions on what domains can be accessed from within your network, Square devices require the following domains to be whitelisted.
+If you enforce restrictions on what domains can be accessed from within your network, Square devices require the following domains to be allowlisted.